phxql/restwars/README.md

 Allows the construction of ships.
 Upgrading the shipyard speeds up the construction of ships.

 ### Research center
-Enables research.
+Enables research of technologies.
 Upgrading the research center speeds up the research.

+### Telescope
+Enables scanning the area around the planet.
+Upgrading the telescope widens the scan area.

 ## Ships
+### Mosquito
+Small fighter ship.

+### Colony
+Can colonize planets.

-## Research
+## Technology
+### Crystal mine efficiency
+The crystal mines generate more crystals per round.

+### Gas refinery efficiency
+The gas refineries generate more gas per round.

+### Solar panels efficiency
+The solar panels generate more energy per round.

+### Build cost reduction
+Reduces the build cost for buildings.

+### Build time reduction
+Reduces the build time for buildings.